qtranslate/qtranslate-xt/README.md

 * The legacy FAQ is available at "qTranslate-X explained" website: [https://qtranslatexteam.wordpress.com/faq/](https://qtranslatexteam.wordpress.com/faq/ "qTranslate-X explained FAQ").

 ### How to update qTranslate-XT with the last release? ###
-Since this plugin is not available at wordpress.org yet, we recommend you to install [GitHub Updater](https://github.com/afragen/github-updater).
+Since the -XT version is not available at wordpress.org, we recommend you to install [GitHub Updater](https://github.com/afragen/github-updater).
 This is is an awesome tool to update plugins from a git repo (with many other features).
 It checks regularly the last release available in github (from the `git tags`) and compares it to your current version (defined in the header of `qtranslate.php`).
 If a new release is available an update link will appear as for a regular plugin from Wordpress.
 The check is performed even if the plugin is deactivated.

 Alternatively you can delete the current folder and repeat the installation from the last archive.
 Make sure to deactivate the previous version and then activate the new one, otherwise you will miss the execution of activation hooks and some options may become misconfigured.